D3mianGianoz/Natural-Language-Processing/README.md

 This is a Python repository for dealing with some of the most common task of Natural Language Processing

+## Radicioni

+Currently, in beta-test we have the following:
+- Exercise 1
+- Exercise 2
+- Exercise 3
+- Exercise 4

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.